ZarcoMario/Results_VR_S1/README.md

 - Resample data using the Matlab resample method (90 Hz)
 - Filter data with a low-pass Butterworth filter (dual pass, 10 Hz cutoff, 2nd order)
-- Motion onset and motion termination were calculated to extract the reach trajetcory
+- Motion onset and motion termination were calculated to extract the reach trajectory
 - FDA-based normalization of the data

 The following metrics were calculated: